 Afternoon tea including a selection of scones and cakes on board Salamander of Lymington

 Soft drinks, tea and coffee are available throughout the day on board Salamander of Lymington

 Parking adjacent to Salamander in Berthon Lymington Marina, Bath Road, Lymington, SO41 3YL

-**Drinks with the meal at the George Hotel are not included in the package cost and will be payable directly to the hotel.
+*Lunch at the George Hotel is not included and will be payable directly to the hotel.

 Lymington, where Salamander is normally based, is well worth a visit on foot, a charming Georgian town with cobbled streets, with many hotels, banks, pubs, restaurants and independent shops, lying between the New Forest and the Solent, the most famous stretch of sheltered water in the world of sailing, the venue of so many world class events, and just around the corner from the Beaulieu River, Cowes, Yarmouth, The National Trust Reserve at Newtown River, Portsmouth, Southampton, and last but not least the world famous and iconic Needles on the Isle of Wight.

 Comfortable and warm with great all round visibility for all seasons for your Needles Isle of Wight Boat Trip